 2. Are you concerned about your home values going down?

 A reverse mortgage loan is a non-recourse loan.
 The definition from Investopedia for Non–recourse debt is a type of loan secured by collateral, which is usually property.
 If the borrower defaults, the issuer can seize the collateral but cannot seek out the borrower for any further compensation, even if the collateral does not cover the full value of the defaulted amount.

 So if you are concerned about home values going down as they did after the 2008 housing bubble a reverse mortgage loan would be a good loan to consider.
 If your home value drops, the lender is not able to request their funds back that they already borrowed you.

 3. What could the benefits of having additional cash flow be?

 One of the first things said about reverse mortgage loans in most advertisements is no monthly mortgage payments except for taxes, insurance, and maintenance.
 In times of fear and concern tend to be the best time to have additional cash flow.
 The best time to help people is highest when there is a need when people are struggling.
 You can use the additional cash flow to help your loved ones who may be struggling with recently becoming unemployed and struggling to keep up with life essentials as buying food.
 If home prices, the market, and other items continue to lower in price, you can use the additional cash flow to purchase things at discounted prices.
 Whatever the reason is, I’ve never heard anybody complain about having additional cash flow.

-It's often wise to take the time to learn something new, and it doesn't pay to wait.
+It’s often wise to take the time to learn something new, and it doesn’t pay to wait.
 Ask a local reverse mortgage planner to help you understand the facts and features of a reverse mortgage loan.
-If you want to do some more research on a reverse mortgage, download or request your free book about reverse mortgage loans here.

 *This advertisement is not tax or financial advice.
 You should consult a tax and/or financial advisor for your specific situation.